CheeseCake87/FlexBLS/README.md

 # FlexBLS 🤖

-The Morph Business Logic System is designed to be a standardized template to use to build further business logic.
+The Flex Business Logic System is designed to be a standardized template to use to build further business logic.

 ## Attention 🚨